KrasiKirov/BriefPDFReader/README.md

 # BriefPDF Reader

 Long documents, distilled.
-Upload a PDF, choose a target length, and get a faithful, length-controlled summary — rendered as a clean, typeset excerpt.
+Upload a PDF, choose a target length, and get a faithful, length-controlled summary; rendered as a clean, typeset excerpt.

 ## 🔗 Try it